 1.)
 Place only the most relevant and up-to-date information

-I know this is a bit given but, people sometimes don’t realize that what their placing as actually irrelevant.
-From what i’ve learn, you shouldn’t place your high school achievements.
+I know this is a bit given but, people sometimes don’t realize what their placing as actually irrelevant.
+From what I’ve learned, you shouldn’t place your high school achievements.
 Some still place that they’re still a chess club champion when in fact it’s been a lot year’s past since that happened.
 It’s practically similar in an organization in your university, wherein you place in your résumé that your a member of a mountain climbing group but never it is relevant to the job that your applying for.
 Sure, we appreciate that you can climb 10 mountains a day but are you gonna climb mountains when you work?
 Also, if your working in the industry for more than 5 years, you would have probably been through a lot of positions.
-Just make sure to place only the most recent ones because having a single page résumé with a relevant experience is better than a long one.
+Just make sure to place only the most recent ones because having a single page résumé with relevant experience is better than a long one.

 This is actually one of the most common missed out things that I see on a student’s résumé.
-Let’s take into account that you have been a head of the design team in your organization and you have done a lot of projects within your term.
-Placing in plainly in your resume would feel that it has no impact to your employer.
+Let’s take into account that you have been ahead of the design team in your organization and you have done a lot of projects within your term.
+Placing in plainly in your resume would feel that it has no impact on your employer.
 Try adding some weight in it like specifying some of the projects that you have published because employers are not like fortune tellers that they have to guess what in particular is the position that you have.
 Normally, the format would go like this:

 Design Team Head – The Designing Organization, 2010-2011

 - Created a website for the college of science for their publicity; www.cos.com

 From that point, it would be fulfilling for the employer to see that you have done so much with your term.
 There are times that your organization would have an acronym.
 Might as well have a complete abbreviation of it beside the acronym.
 Then again, they do not guess what those acronyms mean.
 Try to be specific.